 The operational safety standards include a minimum runway length, runway markings, holding positions signs and marking, runway lighting (for night minima), a parallel taxiway in some cases, an clear Obstacle Free Zone, and a landing threshold location that meets the FAA's threshold siting criteria.

 In 2009 the Air Traffic and Flight Standards organizations began an initiative to streamline and standardize the Instrument Flight Procedure (IFP) approval process.
 The process starts with a proponent's request to design a new or to update an existing instrument approach procedure, and culminates in either the publication or implementation of the procedure by the FAA.
 Environmental review is a primary component of the IFP approval process.
 With the realignment of several organizations within ATO Operations into the ATO Mission Support Services organization, ATO Mission Support senior management, as part of the NAV Lean program, established the Process Re-engineering Work Group.
 The Work Group was tasked to review and reengineer the environmental review process for IFP approval within the ATO in order to meet our National Environmental Policy Act (NEPA) requirements.
-The Work Group effort resulted in development of a standardized environmental review process using a Pre-screening Filter to help guide the proponent through the environmental portion of the IFP approval process.
+The Work Group effort resulted in development of a standardized environmental review process using a Pre-screening Filter (PDF) to help guide the proponent through the environmental portion of the IFP approval process.

 As required by NEPA all major federal actions must undergo some level of environmental review before an action is undertaken.
 This new environmental review process for IFPs has been designed to be consistent, repeatable, and efficient across all ATO offices.
 The diagram below depicts the high level process steps beginning with the need for an aircraft procedure through either publication or implementation.